Understanding and Improving Training-free Loss-based Diffusion Guidance: Preliminaries

 \subsection{Diffusion Models}

 Diffusion models are characterized by forward and reverse processes.
 The forward process, occurring over a time interval from $0$ to $T$, incrementally transforms an image into Gaussian noise.
 On the contrary, the reverse process, from $T$ back to $0$, reconstructs the image from the noise.
-Let $\bm{x}_t$ represent the state of the data point at time $t$; the forward process systematically introduces noise to the data by following a predefined noise schedule given by
+Let $\bm{x}_t$ represent the state of the data point at time $t$; the forward process systematically introduces noise to the data by following a predefined noise schedule given by $\bm{x}_t = \sqrt{\alpha_t}\bm{x}_{0} + \sigma_t \bm{\epsilon}_t$, where $\alpha_t \in [0,1]$ is monotonically decreasing with $t$, $\sigma_t = \sqrt{1-\alpha_t}$, and $\bm{\epsilon}_t \sim \mathcal{N}(0,\bm{I})$ is random noise.
+Diffusion models use a neural network to learn the noise at each step: